JuneSSE/QuestCompletist-Shadowlands/README.md

 # QuestCompletist-Shadowlands
 QuestCompletist-Shadowlands Beta

-The primary goal atm is make the core abilitys of this addon work Reporting errors whit quests is not a priority.
+The primary goal atm is geting the core abilitys of this addon working Reporting errors in Quest are not anpriority sinze the data needs to be complettly redone when wowhead db have become moore accurate

 NB!
 This code is not tested ingame sinze i domt have beta access